Dead capital

-Economic impact
+Theorized economic impact

-The economic impacts of dead capital are immense; only well-connected people have the ability to use their capital and join it together with other assets and create surplus value for further investment.
+According to De Soto, only well-connected people have the ability to use their capital and join it together with other assets and create surplus value for further investment.
 Only these people can get life, educational, medical or property and casualty insurance and thus shield themselves from any problems.
 Only they can obtain unsecured loans (or even secured loans) after providing proper evidence of their property claims.
 The legal morass that complicates the property system disables them from being connected to the world.
 This then leaves a massive shadow economy which although very wealthy, does not fully contribute to the economy and does not help its participants fully achieve their potential.

 De Soto argued that those living in poverty should be provided titles to the land, homes and businesses they live, recognized as dead capital without being legally registered, which would bring vitality to the assets and grant poor individuals the opportunity to build wealth and generate income.
 He also believed that instability surrounding property rights was a leading reason for conflict internationally.